This ERP Dictionary provides you with ERP vocabulary.

-Product load profile is a listing of the required capacity and key resources needed to manufacture one unit of a selected item or family.
+A product load profile lists the required capacity and key resources needed to manufacture one unit of a selected item or family.

-The resources requirements are further defined by a lead-time offset to predict the impact of the product on the load of the key resources by the time period.
+The resource requirements are further defined by a lead-time offset to predict the product’s impact on the key resources’ load by the time period.

 Product structure file

-Production order is an order that authorizes the manufacture of a specific quantity of an item or group of items, contains the release and due dates, and documents requirements for the materials and resources used.
+Production order authorizes the manufacture of a specific quantity of an item or group of items, contains the release and due dates, and documents requirements for the materials and resources used.

-A project management system that determines the project finish date by estimating best (shortest), worst (longest) and most likely duration times for activities on the critical path.
-(Program evaluation and review technique (PERT), A network planning technique for the analysis of a project’s COMPLETION time. )
+A project management system determines the project finish date by estimating the best (shortest), worst (longest), and most likely duration times for activities on the critical path.
+(Program evaluation and review technique (PERT), A network planning technique for the analysis of a project’s completion time. )

-Projected balance IS a future estimated inventory balance calculated BY taking the current ON-hand inventory, adding scheduled receipts AND subtracting requirements OR allocations.
-IN planning systems, a projected balance IS compared TO the ORDER POINT OR safety stock LEVEL TO determine the need TO reorder.promise DATE
+A projected balance is a future estimated inventory balance calculated by taking the current on-hand inventory, adding scheduled receipts, and subtracting requirements or allocations.
+IN planning systems, a projected balance is compared to the order point or safety stock level to determine the need to reorder.

-A system WHERE the production OR movement of inventory items IS initiated AS required BY the USING department OR location, OR TO REPLACE items removed FROM an authorization queue.
-Production AND inventory moves are NOT done based ON a predetermined SCHEDULE, but only WHEN consumed OR signaled BY the POINT of usage.
+A system where the production or movement of inventory items is initiated as required by the using department or location or to replace items removed from an authorization queue.
+Production and inventory moves are not made based on a predetermined schedule but only when consumed or signaled by the point of usage.

-An authorisation to the purchasing department to purchase specified materials in specified quantities within a specified time.purchase to order (PTO)
+An authorization to the purchasing department to purchase specified materials in specified quantities within a specified time.

 Purchase to stock (PTS) is the demand response method where an end item or service part required as is for an expected customer order is purchased and stocked against a forecast.

-The forecast represents an independent customer or interplant demand, and not the usage in an upper-level item.purchase-to-pay cycle
+The forecast represents an independent customer or interplant demand, not an upper-level item’s usage.

-Purchasing lead time is the total time required to place and receive purchased items, which includes internal review and placement time (order release), vendor transportation time, and the dock to stock activities to receive and store.push system
+Purchasing lead time is the total time required to place and receive purchased items, including internal review and placement time (order release), vendor transportation time, and the dock-to-stock activities to receive and store.

-Document detailing the manufacture of a particular item (includes operations to be performed, their sequence, work centres used etc.)
+Document detailing the manufacture of a particular item (includes operations to be performed, their sequence, work centers used, etc.)

-Scrap factor is a percentage factor in the product structure used to increase gross requirements to account for anticipated loss within the manufacture of a particular item.
+The scrap factor is a percentage factor in the product structure used to increase gross requirements to account for an anticipated loss in manufacturing a particular item.
 Synonym – scrap rate.

 Shop floor control

-A system for using data from the shop floor to maintain and communicate status information on shop orders and on work centres.Shop order
+A system for using data from the shop floor to maintain and communicate status information on shop orders and work centers.

-Supplier relationship management (SRM) is an evolving set of applications enabling enterprises to create a more comprehensive lifecycle view of suppliers` operational contribution TO the top AND bottom lines.
-Strategic sourcing AND spend management would be SOME of SRM parts.supply CHAIN execution (SCE)
+Supplier relationship management (SRM) is an evolving set of applications enabling enterprises to create a more comprehensive lifecycle view of suppliers` operational contributions to the top and bottom lines.
+Strategic sourcing and spend management would be some of SRM’s parts.

-Supply CHAIN management (SCM) IS the design, planning, execution, control, AND monitoring of supply CHAIN activities WITH the objective of creating net VALUE, building a competitive infrastructure, leveraging worldwide logistics, synchronizing supply WITH demand, AND measuring performance globally.
+Supply chain management (SCM) is the design, planning, execution, control, and monitoring of supply chain activities to create net value, build a competitive infrastructure, leverage worldwide logistics, synchronize supply with demand, and measure performance globally.

-A computer, or softtware package, that provides a specific kind of service to client software running on other computers.
-The term can refer to a particular piece of software, for example a Web server, or to the machine on which the software is running.
-A single server machine could have several different server software packages running on it, thus providing many different servers to clients on the network.
+A computer or software package that provides a specific service to client software running on other computers.
+The term can refer to a particular piece of software, such as a Web server or the software’s machine.
+For example, a single server machine could have several different server software packages running on it, thus providing many different servers to clients on the network.

 Are expense items or non-productive materials (they do not become part of the end product).